open-feature/openfeature.dev/blog/2025-03-20-vercel-flags-sdk.md

 While the Flags SDK is offering Next.js and SvelteKit developers with an opinionated and performance optimized open-source feature flagging SDK, we recognize that its structure may not work for all Next.js developers out there relying on a mixture of client-side rendering in their applications.
 If you are knowledgeable about Next.js and would like to help OpenFeature develop our Next.js SDK, please reach out to us in the [CNCF #openfeature Slack](https://openfeature.dev/community/#discussions).

+If you'd like to test out the Flags SDK OpenFeature Adapter check out their [example project](https://vercel.com/templates/next.js/flags-sdk-openfeature).